GerardKessler/whatsapp/addon/doc/en/readme.md

 When focusing a message with a link:

-* enter; capture and open the link in the default browser
+* control + enter; capture and open the link in the default browser

 ## App Shortcuts (these are native shortcuts provided by WhatsApp):